 - Study the electronic principles underlying hardware devices, and the programming techniques for software development.

 - Investigate the physical and scientific principles behind sound and music.

-- The Music Technology degree enables you to explore your own creative work through song writing and other compositional tasks.
+- The Music Technology degree enables you to explore your own creative work through song writing and other compositional / production based tasks.

 - Participate in "live" projects such as the UHR record label, and JamJar showcase concerts.

 - Collaborate with filmmakers and animators in realising fully featured, professional standard media projects.

 - Our music industry advisory panel is second to none in the UK and includes key figures in the music industry such as Tim Clark (Robbie Williams's manager), Mike Smith (MD Columbia Records) and Korda Marshall (who signed Take That, James Blunt etc).

 - The University of Hertfordshire is the no. 1 new university for Music, ahead of many established universities and conservatoires (The Guardian Subject League Tables 2011).